pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 Targeting the FERU and setting the unemployment gap to zero is required by the Federal Reserve's legal mandate.
 So by that mandate, the Fed should lower interest rates any time the unemployment gap is positive to stimulate the economy and labor market.

 Furthermore, maintaining the unemployment gap at zero is the optimal monetary policy in a range of monetary models built around the Beveridge curve.
-For instance, in a [model in which inflation is fixed](/7/), the optimal monetary policy is to adjust interest rates in order to maintain unemployment at the FERU.
+For instance, in a model in which [inflation is fixed](/7/), the optimal monetary policy is to adjust interest rates in order to maintain unemployment at the FERU.
 In such a model, monetary policy does not affect inflation, so it is optimal to keep unemployment at the FERU.

 Of course fixed inflation is a strong assumption.
-But maintaining unemployment at the FERU is also optimal in models with endogenous inflation, [as long as the divine coincidence holds](/15/).
+But maintaining unemployment at the FERU is also optimal in models with endogenous inflation, as long as the [divine coincidence holds](/15/).
 In such models, lower unemployment leads to higher inflation.
 But when the unemployment rate is efficient, inflation is on target, so there is no trade-off between inflation and unemployment.
 Maintaining unemployment at the FERU also maintains inflation on target, so it is the optimal policy.

 How big should adjustments in interest rates be to keep the economy at full employment?
 The US monetary multiplier—the unemployment-rate decrease achieved by lowering the nominal interest rate by 1pp—is around 0.5.
 Hence, the Fed should cut its interest rate by 1/0.5 = 2pp for each positive percentage point of unemployment gap; it should raise its interest rate by 2pp for each negative percentage point of unemployment gap.

 Even when the divine coincidence does not hold, the Fed should use the unemployment gap to adjust the federal funds rate.
 When the divine coincidence fails, monetary policy faces a tradeoff between closing the unemployment gap and bringing inflation to its target, so targeting the FERU is no longer optimal.
-Nevertheless, the optimal interest rate depends on the FERU: it is determined by [weighting the unemployment gap against the inflation gap](/13/).
+Nevertheless, the optimal interest rate depends on the FERU: it is determined by weighing [the unemployment gap against the inflation gap](/13/).
 Indeed, the optimal unemployment and inflation gaps are related by:

 $$\frac{u - u^\ast}{\pi - \pi^\ast} = \frac{\beta}{\alpha},$$